 - Processor shall not disclose Controller Personal Data in any way to any third party who is not an approved Subprocessor without the prior written consent of Controller, except when Processor must comply with Applicable Legal Requirements and is prohibited from obtaining the prior written consent from Controller pursuant to such Applicable Legal Requirements.

 - Processor shall, taking into account the nature of Controller Personal Data and the risks involved in the processing of Controller Personal Data, implement appropriate technical and organisational measures to protect Controller Personal Data against any accidental or unlawful destruction, loss, alteration, unauthorised disclosure or unauthorised access (the “Security Measures”).
-The Security Measures will have regard to the state of the art, the cost of implementation, and the nature, scope, context and purposes of the processing and are listed in ANNEX 2 to the SCC – SECURITY MEASURES.
+The Security Measures will have regard to the state of the art, the cost of implementation, and the nature, scope, context and purposes of the processing and are listed in ANNEX 2 – SECURITY MEASURES.

 - Controller agrees that it is solely responsible for its use of the Service, including: (i) making appropriate use of the Service to ensure a level of security appropriate to the risk in relation to Controller Personal Data; (ii) securing any account authentication credentials, systems, and devices it uses to access the Service; and (iii) backing up all Controller Personal Data.
 Controller understands and agrees that Processor has no obligation to protect Controller Personal Data that Controller elects to store or transfer outside of Processor’s or any Subprocessors’ systems (e.g. offline or on-premise storage).
 Controller is solely responsible for evaluating whether the Service and Processor’s commitments under this DPA meet its needs, including with respect to Controller’s compliance with any of its security obligations under the GDPR and/or Applicable Legal Requirements.